|

 more specific.
 They informed her that she was the instrument chosen by Heaven

-for good and to set things into motion that would bring the Dauphin to Rheims
+accept it, was to bring the Dauphin to Rheims

-(or Reims) in order for him to become anointed king.
-After
+(or Reims) where he would become anointed king.

 Joan of Arc immediately notified her parents, packed her bundle, and was on her